 If you’d like to see how my collection is progressing why not follow me on Instagram

-In 2022’s festival I will be welcoming Holly and Lauren back, as well as 6 new artists who’s work I also absolutely love.
-Check out the below information for a quick sneak peak!
+In the 2023 festival, I will be welcoming back Holly and Dani from last year, as well as 5 new artists whose work I also love.
+Check out the information below for a quick sneak peek!

-Holly is a children’s book illustrator, who likes nothing more than creating new characters -quite often wearing knitwear!
+Holly Swain is a children’s book illustrator from Hove, who likes nothing more than creating new characters -quite often wearing knitwear!

 Many of her products feature her quirky ink and watercolour characters.
 These can be found on a range of products from greetings cards to badges to colouring-in posters.